-Have you been arrested for DUI in Palm Beach County and need an Attorney?
+Have You Been Arrested for DUI in Palm Beach County?
+You Need an Attorney

 If you’ve been arrested for DUI in Palm Beach County, you probably have a lot of questions.
 Am I going to jail?
 Will I lose my driver’s license?
 How much is this going to cost?
 At Scott Berry Law, Board Certified Criminal & DUI lawyer Scott Berry will answer all of your questions and take the time necessary to help you understand the consequences you face.
 He will not only guide you through the process but zealously advocate for you through every step of that process, contact our West Palm Beach DUI lawyers today.

 Am I Going to Jail?